aJustinOng/sales-insights-powerbi/README.md

 This project is based on CodeBasic's [PowerBI | Sales Insights Data Analysis](https://www.youtube.com/playlist?list=PLeo1K3hjS3uva8pk1FI3iK9kCOKQdz1I9) project.

+In this data analysis project, I took a sales dataset and used it to create a dashboard in PowerBI.
 I first used MySQL Workbench and Excel to clean and ETL a sales dataset.
 I then used PowerBI to analyze and visualize the revenue and profit across different regions, customers, and markets.
 I learned to focus on the critical areas (profit rather than revenue, etc.) that a sales manager would be interested in to answer and tackle sales problems.

 I used basic DAX to return specific data aggregates that could be used in visualizations.
-I also learned how to integrate the powerful filtering tools in PowerBI to allow my stakeholders to conveniently isolate data within specific conditions.
+I also learned how to integrate the powerful interactive tools in PowerBI to allow my stakeholders to conveniently isolate data within specific conditions.
+I also took additional feedback to drastically improve my initial dashboard.

 ## Table of contents:
 1. [Defining a Problem Statement](#1-defining-a-problem-statement)